-- Limited selection of templates but high-quality
+- Small but high-quality selection of templates

-- Limited to features Squarespace offers
+- Limited to features and few extensions that Squarespace offers

-After you've picked or created your template, you can begin writing and editing posts on desktop or mobile, embed Wix's stock photos and videos or your own media, and organize them into topics.
+Then you can begin writing and editing posts on desktop or mobile, embed Wix's stock photos and videos or your own media, and organize them into topics.